Video: Playa del Carmen Real Estate Investment market overview & case study

 Specifically, I’ve been staying in an Airbnb in the lovely beach town of Playa del Carmen which has been growing massively for the past 20 years, and continues to grow.

-In this video I elaborated on the catalysts for Playa del Carmen going forward and sat down with Luigi to discuss the market in detail and to do a case study of a studio apartment in terms of exact Airbnb numbers.
-We looked at the monthly turnover, and all costs in detail to get to a net ROI for this Airbnb investment in Playa del Carmen.
+In this video, I elaborated on the catalysts for Playa del Carmen going forward and sat down with Luigi to discuss the market in detail and to do a case study of a studio apartment in terms of exact Airbnb numbers.
+We looked at the monthly turnover, and all costs in detail to get a net ROI for this Playa del Carmen Airbnb investment.

 I also wrote a whole article describing all the different neighbourhoods in Playa del Carmen that are interesting to invest in, for both long term rentals and Airbnb.